Estimated reading time: 9 minutes

 Testosterone Levels, Free Testosterone and Sex Hormone Binding Globulin (SHBG)

 Testosterone is a hormone secreted by the testicles of males and in small amounts by the ovaries in females.
-It has several essential biologic functions, particularly in men.
+It has several important biologic functions, particularly in men.

 Testosterone is defined as an androgen.
 Andro means male in ancient Greek, and as an androgen, testosterone is responsible for the typical characteristics of the male human being such as the deep voice, the large muscle mass, and the facial and body hair.